emberjs/guides/source/testing/testing-routes.md

 `ApplicationRoute` because all actions and events bubble up to it from sub-routes and controllers.

+> By default Ember CLI does not generate a file for its application route.
+To
+> extend the behavior of the ember application route we will run the command
+> `ember generate route application`.
+Ember CLI does however generate an application
+> template, so when asked whether we want to overwrite `app/templates/application.hbs`
+> we will answer 'n'.

 ```app/routes/application.js
 export default Ember.Route.extend({
   actions: {